keithalewis/taiji/fast_set.md

 Pivot to the right.
 Sweep arms up in circular motion.
 Step left foot 90 degrees.

-Open arms and chest push down in front of body and sink as hands push down to sides.
+Open arms and chest, push down in front of body and sink as hands push down to sides.
 Keep crown up.

 Swing right arm in circle and chop outward at sholder level sinking on right foot.